 Even before one opens a letter of credit, there should be a sales agreement.
-Therefore firstly, let’s assume that the buyer (John i.e. importer) and the seller (Ibraham i.e. the exporter) decides to do business together.
-John and Ibraham reside in different countries and John agrees to purchase goods from the Ibraham.
+Therefore firstly, let’s assume that the buyer (John, i.e., importer) and the seller (Ibraham, i.e., the exporter) decide to do business together.
+John and Ibraham reside in different countries, and John agrees to purchase goods from the Ibraham.
 This gives birth to an international transaction.

-Thereafter, Ibraham makes a proforma invoice and sends it to the John.
+After that, Ibraham makes a proforma invoice and sends it to John.
 Proforma Invoice is a document in which all trade conditions that John and Ibraham have agreed upon are mentioned.
-We must note that till now it is a simple business transaction and the process of the letter of credit has not even started.
+We must note that till now, it is a simple business transaction, and the process of the letter of credit has not even started.

 Step-2 – Issuing the Letter of Credit

 In order to issue the letter of credit, John contacts his bank.
-He has to fill the L/C instructions form and submit the proforma invoice with the form.
+He has to fill out the L/C instructions form and submit the proforma invoice with the form.
 Submission of the proforma invoice is mandatory in some and advisable in all the banks.
-This is because to open an L/C the bank requires all the information about the buyer, the seller and the terms of the transaction.
+This is because to open an L/C; the bank requires all the information about the buyer, the seller, and the terms of the transaction.
 All this information is available in the proforma invoice.
 Information includes –

 - Complete name and address of the buyer and the seller

-- Items purchased with its price and quantity plus total order value
+- Items purchased with their price and quantity plus total order value

 - Currency denomination in which the payment must be made